guillempalau/Anki-Connect-Plus/plugin/config.md

-Read the documentation on the [AnkiConnect](https://foosoft.net/projects/anki-connect/) project page for details.
+You can find the Documentation on the official GitHub page [Anki Connect Plus](https://github.com/Soki-Team/Anki-Connect-Plus)